-- Download the referral guideline from the Australian Government Department of Agriculture, Water and the Environment website.
+- Download the referral guideline from the Australian Government Department of Climate Change, Energy, the Environment and Water's website.

 In accordance with these NSW and Commonwealth legislation and guidelines, Council had to first apply for approval from both levels of government before taking any action that may harm or impact the species or their habitat.

-In January 2017, the Federal Department of Environment and Energy released the Draft National Recovery Plan and invited the public to comment.
-The plan identifies recovery objectives and actions to improve the national population of the grey-headed flying-fox by identifying and conserving critical foraging and roosting habitat and increasing awareness and understanding of flying-foxes, their importance to our ecosystems and mitigating the threats they face.
+The plan identifies recovery objectives and actions to improve the national population of the grey-headed flying-fox by identifying and conserving critical foraging and roosting habitat, and increasing awareness and understanding of flying-foxes, their importance to our ecosystems and mitigating the threats they face.
 The plan also sets out ways to improve the community’s capacity to coexist with flying-foxes, while acknowledging the social and economic impacts and issues associated with urban camps.